hackiftekhar/IQListKit/README.md

     }
 }
 ```
-Now we'll be creating an instance of IQList and providing it the list of models and cells
+Now we'll be creating an instance of IQList and providing it the list of models and cell types.
-The listView parameter accepts either a UITableView or UICollectionView object.
+The listView parameter accepts either a UITableView or UICollectionView.
 The delegateDataSource parameter is optional, but preferable when we would like
 to do additional configuration in our cell before display
 or to get callbacks when the cell is clicked.